BISHOP, CALIF. AREA: Gary Olson of the Bishop Creek Resorts (760-873-4484):

 Great bug hatch now.

-SHASTA LAKE, CALIF: Kirk Portocarrero reported catching nice King Salmon (2-6 pounds) and a few rainbows.
-Fishing is great, 80 feet deep, trolling with Shad pattern lures.
+SHASTA LAKE, CALIF: Kirk Portocarrero reported catching nice King Salmon (2-6 pounds) and large rainbows.
+Fishing is excellent.
+80-100 feet deep, trolling with Shad pattern lures.
 Fishing the Digger Bay area.
+Fishing is heating up on the lake.

 LAKE TAHOE - North Shore:

-We're catching lots of fish, but nothing super big.
+We're catching lots of nice fish, up to about 10 pounds, but nothing super big.

 I am trolling the deep-water area in front of Carnelian Bay and King's Beach with silver Herring Dodger flasher blades with live minnows or large Apex lures."